vuejs/v2.vuejs.org/src/v2/guide/components.md

 - a component's options object

 See [this fiddle](https://jsfiddle.net/chrisvfritz/o3nycadu/) to experiment with the full code, or [this version](https://jsfiddle.net/chrisvfritz/b2qj69o1/) for an example binding to a component's options object, instead of its registered name.

+That's all you need to know about dynamic components for now, but once you've finished reading this page and feel comfortable with its content, we recommend coming back later to read the full guide on [Dynamic & Async Components](components-dynamic-async.html).

 ## DOM Template Parsing Caveats